 With family roots in Minnesota, Sonya received both Bachelor’s and Master’s Degrees from UMN, focusing her graduate work in Art History.

 Mark Griffith joined the Taos Arts Council board in 2019.
 He is in Taos as an entrepreneurial consultant, small business coach, and arts manager supporting entrepreneurs, visionaries, and artists in their quest to connect vision to action.
 He brings more than twenty years’ experience achieving creative solutions for commercial and nonprofit business concerns with entrepreneurial ingenuity and spirit.

 He earned a Master of Arts in Arts Administration from Golden Gate University; and Bachelor of Business Administration in Accounting from Texas Tech University.
 He was the recipient of the Arts Administration Scholarship Award, Outstanding Graduate of the Master’s Program in Arts Administration, Golden Gate University, 1995.
 Mark is a co-founder of Moving On Center – School of Participatory Arts and Research (Oakland) and The Foundation for Educational Enhancement (Santa Fe).
 Active in artistic, cultural and professional arenas, he is a self-taught visual artist and dancer and lives the creative life.

-Cindy Atkins, Treasurer:
+Cindy Atkins, Board Member: